rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 ---
 layout: post
-title: "Working with promises and async/await"
+title: "Using promises, async/await and testing"
 date: 2018-04-15 12:00:12 +0000
-permalink: /coding/promises-and-async-await
+permalink: /coding/promises-async-await-testing
 category: coding
 published: false
 meta_description: >
- Learn about ES7 async/await and how they are related to promises.
+ Learn about ES7 async/await and how they are related to Promises.
+Also how to unit test async code.
 excerpt_separator: <!--more-->
 ---

+This post has lots of code examples showing **promises**, **async/await** and **unit testing** async functions.
+At the end of the post is a coding challenge to test your learning.

 What do promises solve in our code?